-If you are using PayPal Custom Card Fields and Virtual Terminal for payments received through a partner platform service provider, you may not be receiving Card Data, but may receive other confidential information about another PayPal customer in order to fulfill the transaction and you will continue to be bound by the terms of our User Agreement.
+If you are using ACP and VT for payments received through a partner platform service provider, you may not be receiving Card Data, but may receive other confidential information about another PayPal customer in order to fulfill the transaction and you will continue to be bound by the terms of our User Agreement.

 e.
 Password Security.
-You agree to restrict use and access to your password and log-on ID to your employees and agents as may be reasonably necessary, and will ensure that each such employee or agent complies with the terms of this CCF/VT Agreement.
+You agree to restrict use and access to your password and log-on ID to your employees and agents as may be reasonably necessary, and will ensure that each such employee or agent complies with the terms of this ACP/VT Agreement.
 You will not give, transfer, assign, sell, resell or otherwise dispose of the information and materials provided to you to utilize the PayPal services.
 You are solely responsible for maintaining adequate security and control of any and all IDs, passwords, or any other codes that are issued to you by PayPal, each Acquiring Bank or the Card Companies.

 f.
 Audit.
 If PayPal believes that a security breach or compromise of Data has occurred, PayPal may require you to have a third-party auditor that is approved by PayPal conduct a security audit of your systems and facilities and issue a report to be provided to PayPal, the Acquiring Banks and the Card Companies.
 In the event that you fail to initiate an audit within 10 business days of PayPal's request, PayPal may conduct or obtain such an audit at your expense.
 In addition, the Card Companies may conduct an audit at any time for the purpose of determining compliance with the Card Company Rules.

 g.
 Compliance with Data Protection Schedule.
-You agree (as a “Merchant”) to comply with Schedule 1 below, which forms part of this CCF/VT Agreement.
-The terms of the Data Protection Schedule prevail over any conflicting terms in this CCF/VT Agreement relating to data protection and privacy.
+You agree (as a “Merchant”) to comply with Schedule 1 below, which forms part of this ACP/VT Agreement.
+The terms of the Data Protection Schedule prevail over any conflicting terms in this ACP/VT Agreement relating to data protection and privacy.

 4. Additional Terms for American Express Card Acceptance.